The Foundation of Organizational Growth Happens Along the S Curve of Business

-The answers to these questions and this type of data is an excellent baseline.
+The answers to these questions and this type of data provide an excellent baseline.
 Moreover, it’s not hard to collect through simple phone calls or strategically positioned surveys.
-When done correctly and managed into an automated set of collecting and mining mechanisms over time, your organization will gain more levers which can be pulled to turn that data into actionable insights.
+When done correctly and managed into an automated set of collecting and mining mechanisms over time, your organization will gain more levers that can be pulled to turn that data into actionable insights.
 These extra levers can further be used to prescribe action in a machine learning or deep learning setting.
 For example, you might know X customer is 73% more likely to cancel during a specific quarter.
-However, by deepening your insights through qualitative data, you would be able to determine that reaching out to the customer and making an offer for a different contract type would decrease the chances they’ll cancel by a significant amount.
+By deepening your insights through qualitative data, you would be able to determine that reaching out to the customer and making an offer for a different contract type would significantly decrease the chances they’ll cancel.

-These types of insights can have a dramatic impact on growth, emphasizing the point that organizations cannot achieve noteworthy levels of diverse information if done in silos.
+These types of insights can have a dramatic impact on growth, emphasizing the point that organizations cannot achieve noteworthy levels of diverse information when working in silos.
 In this case, Gary David Goldberg hit the nail on the head when he said:

 A good team, like a good show, comes into being when the separate individuals working together create, in essence, another separate higher entity — the team — the show — which is better than any of those individuals can ever be on their own.

-Maximum diversity in datasets for noteworthy predictability in the data and a broader perspective, context, interdepartmental and inter-individual connectivity is critical.
-So is the process for which you use and disseminate this information.
+Maximum diversity in datasets is critical for achieving noteworthy predictability in the data and a broader perspective, context, and interdepartmental and inter-individual connectivity.
+So is the process taken to utilize and disseminate this information.

 Process: Guided Growth

 The second of the 3 Ps in StoryVesting is process.
 When it comes to improving organizational growth, you cannot target a single level or facet of an organization.
 Rather, you must continually evaluate and iterate multiple levels and subsystems within the organization, influencing behaviors and attitudes rather than focusing exclusively on group norms and interactions.
-Though McKinsey found that attracting and retaining the right talent is the first step to growth and digital transformation, the processes the talent pool is met with when coming on board is equally important.
+Though McKinsey found that attracting and retaining the right talent is the first step to growth and digital transformation, the onboarding processes used with new team members is equally important.

-How your business transforms and the rate of your transformation is predicated on the methodologies you use.
-Likewise, so is the complexity of those roles.
+How your business transforms and the rate of transformation is predicated on the methodologies you use.
 Highly capable workers cannot make as big of an impact in roles with low complexity as they can in roles with high complexity.
-McKinsey demonstrates this point in their study on the importance of highly complex jobs on the rate of transformation.
+The McKinsey study on the important relationship between highly complex jobs and rate of transformation illustrates this point.

 Here you can see the productivity gap between low complexity jobs and very high complexity jobs.
-When a task is deemed low complexity, there’s only a 50% increase in productivity between the mediocre performing employees and the exceptional employees.
+When a task is deemed low complexity, there’s only a 50% increase in productivity between mediocre performing employees and exceptional employees.
 In contrast, when doing a high complexity task, exceptional employees do 800% better.
-This approach to process complexity has far-reaching implications for workforces and how they’re being used in industries.
-Based on this data, and the results of the studies mentioned above, organizations that bog down their top performers with low complexity busy work not only discourage employee engagement and innovative thinking but actively bleed away potential productivity and heightened efficiency.
-Organization’s processes need to be structured and used with the employees in mind, whether that means reducing meetings, like Dropbox did, or using employee talents to their fullest potential in high complexity roles.
+This approach to process complexity has far-reaching implications for how workforces are being used in industries.
+Based on this data and on the results of the studies mentioned above, organizations that bog down their top performers with low complexity busy work not only discourage employee engagement and innovative thinking but actively bleed away potential productivity and heightened efficiency.
+Processes need to be structured and used with the organization’s employees in mind, whether that means reducing meetings like Dropbox did or using employee talents to their fullest potential in high complexity roles.

-One reason why organizations may not manage high complexity tasks in their processes as well as they could for the sake of efficiency is that they’re difficult to manage and lead.
-High complexity tasks require refined processes to lead out effectively.
+One reason organizations may not manage high complexity tasks in their processes as well as they could is that they’re difficult to manage and lead.
+High complexity tasks require refined processes to accomplish effectively.
 As processes become complex and convoluted, transformation efforts fall flat.
-To properly manage the level of high complexity tasks required of any organization in today’s business climate, you need to be able to accomplish process organization that views the entirety at a high level without sacrificing the informing details.
-By mapping out the flow of a project and all of the departments working on it, you can accomplish that organization while making your operations more efficient, and chiseling away at silo walls.
-Here’s an example of what this looks like.
+To properly manage the level of high complexity tasks required of any company in today’s business climate, you need to be able to create organized processes that offer high level overviews without sacrificing informing details.
+By mapping out the flow of a project and all of the departments working on it, you can achieve that level of organization while making your operations more efficient and chiseling away at silo walls.
+Here’s an example of what this looks like:

 Visualizing complex processes in this digestible format empowers your team to operate on agile effectively and properly while moving in harmony toward a common transformation goal.
 That structured agility is a key competitive differentiator.
 When it comes to creating the organization of the future, 94% of executives say that agility is critical to an organization’s success but only 6% believe their organization is agile, according to a Deloitte study.
 There’s clearly room for process improvement through this period of digital disruption and in the face of navigating the new, tighter S Curve of Growth.